-A Substantial Amendment(s) to the Consolidated Plan will be announced via newspaper advertisement, to be followed by a 30-day review and comment period prior to the CD Committee holding a public hearing and developing a recommendation with the concurrence of the Community Planning Manager for consideration by the Duluth City Council and Mayor.
-As described above, copies of the proposed amendment will be available at no charge at the Community Planning office.
-Members of the public will be mailed a copy at no cost upon calling the number listed above.
+A Substantial Amendment(s) to the Consolidated Plan will be announced via newspaper advertisement, to be followed by a 30-day review and comment period prior to the CD Committee holding a public hearing and developing a recommendation with the concurrence of the Division Manager for consideration by the Duluth City Council and Mayor.
+As described above, copies of the proposed amendment will be available at no charge at the Planning and Development office.
+Members of the public will be mailed a copy at no cost upon calling the number or sending an email request to the contacts listed above.

-Those changes that would require a substantial amendment would be as follows:
+Changes that require a substantial amendment are as follows:

-- 1. It is decided to change goals or strategies in the Consolidated Plan. - 2.
-It is decided to not carry out a project or an activity described in a CD Program year application for funding (Consolidated Plan One Year
+1. It is decided to change goals or strategies in the Consolidated Plan.

+2. It is decided to not carry out a project or an activity described in a CD Program year application for funding (Consolidated Plan - One Year Action Plan), unless specifically addressed as part of a contingency plan associated with an Annual Action Plan.
-Action Plan).

-- 3. It is decided to add a new project or activity not previously described in the Consolidated Plan or Annual Action Plan. - 4.
-It is decided to "substantially change" the purpose, scope, location or beneficiaries of an existing project or activity.
-Examples of "substantial change" would be changing a senior-citizen-oriented project to a youth-oriented project, changing the location of a proposed community center from one CD Target Area to another CD Target Area. - 5.
-With respect to fiscal changes, a change at one time that involves financial changes of funding allocations in a sum greater than twenty percent (20%) of those funds in any particular CD program year total program grant amount.
+3. It is decided to add a new project or activity not previously described in the Consolidated Plan or Annual Action Plan.

+4. It is decided to "substantially change" the purpose, scope, location or beneficiaries of an existing project or activity.
+Examples of "substantial change" would be changing a senior-citizen-oriented project to a youth-oriented project, changing the location of a proposed community center from one CD Target Area to another CD Target Area.

+5. With respect to fiscal changes, a change at one time that involves financial changes of funding allocations in a sum greater than twenty percent (20%) of those funds in any particular CD program year total program grant amount.

-Minor amendments to the Consolidated Plan will be recommended by the Community Planning Manager to the City Council for action by resolution and approved by the Mayor.
+Minor amendments to the Consolidated Plan will be recommended by the Division Manager to the City Council for action by resolution and approved by the Mayor.
 Meetings of the City Council are open to the public and people may sign up to speak on any Council resolutions.